aleroses/English/PachoOchoa/1-Principiante/Lección 17 - Cómo usar adverbios de frecuencia en el presente simple.md

 - Hardly ever: Casi nunca
 - Often: A menudo
 - Very often: Muy a menudo
-- How often - Cada cuanto
+- How often: Cada cuanto

 ### Examples

 - I always work on Mondays.
 	- On Monday, I always work.
 - We usually go to the supermarket on Tuesday.